tpresser570/Lambert-Diffusion/README.md

 ## References

-If you find the code/idea useful for your research, please consider citing
+If you find the code/idea useful for your research, please consider citing the original work by Song and Ermon:

 ```bib
 @inproceedings{song2020improved,